Prebid Server - Adding a New Bidder - Java

 Adapter Code

-Now it’s time to write the bulk of your bid adapter code.
+Now it’s time to write your bid adapter code.

-Each adapter has its own directory (a ‘package’ in java parlance) for all code and tests associated with translating an OpenRTB 2.5 Bid Request to your bidding server’s protocol and mapping your server’s response to an OpenRTB 2.5 Bid Response.
-The use of separate packages provide each adapter with its own naming scope to avoid conflicts and gives the freedom to organize files as you best see fit (although we make suggestions in this guide).
+Each adapter has its own directory (a ‘package’ in java parlance) for all code and tests associated with translating an OpenRTB 2.x Bid Request to your bidding server’s protocol and mapping your server’s response to an OpenRTB 2.x Bid Response.
+The use of separate packages provides each adapter with its own naming scope to avoid conflicts and gives the freedom to organize files as you best see fit (although we make suggestions in this guide).

 Create a file with the path org.prebid.server.bidder.{bidder}/{bidder}Bidder.java.
 Your bid adapter code will need to implement Bidder interface where `T` is a model which will represent HttpRequest body.